NHSDigital/manage-vaccinations-in-schools-guidance/app/email-templates/consent-reminder-doubles.md

 ### How to respond

-{% from "inset-text/macro.njk" import insetText %}
+{% from "nhsuk/components/inset-text/macro.njk" import insetText as nhsukInsetText %}
-{{ insetText({
+{{ nhsukInsetText({
   html: "It’s important to let us know whether you do or do not want your child to have these vaccinations.
-It will take less than 5 minutes to respond using the link below."
+It will take less than 5 minutes to respond using the link below." | markdown
 }) }}

 ==consent URL==